theypsilon/Update_All_MiSTer/DEVELOPMENT.md

 Here I guide you through the different methods.
 We'll always assume that you start at the root folder of this repository

 - If you want to test it on MiSTer:
   - a.
-Write your MiSTer ip on *mister.ip*
+Write your MiSTer ip on a file named *mister.ip*
   - b.
-Optionally, ff you have a different password, write it on *mister.pw*
+Optionally, ff you have a different password, write it on a file named *mister.pw*
   - c.
 Run `./src/debug.sh` to send a runnable copy of Update All to */media/fat/update_all.sh*
   - d.
 Access your MiSTer via ssh, and run */media/fat/update_all.sh*
   - e.
 Optionally, if you want to run specific routines add the specific environment variable that is defined in the *_test_routine* of the *UpdateAllService* class.